Working at CCS

 The College for Creative Studies subscribes to the principle of equal opportunity in its employment, admissions and educational practices and strives to provide an educational environment and workplace free from unlawful harassment or discrimination.
 Discrimination, including harassment, because of age, race, color, national origin, religion, sex, sexual orientation, marital status, disability or any other characteristic protected by law is strictly prohibited.

-CCS is a member of the Michigan Higher Education Recruitment Consortium (MI-HERC) whose mission is to support the efforts of its member institutions to recruit and retain outstanding faculty, administrators and support staff through the sharing of information and resources.
-Through collaboration, innovation, and mutual investment, MI-HERC seeks to engage in employment outreach efforts to achieve diversity and excellence in faculty, other academic personnel, staff, and senior management applicant pools and to help identify employment opportunities for dual career couples, an increasingly important factor in higher education recruitment and retention.
+CCS is a member of the Michigan Higher Education Recruitment Consortium (HERC) whose mission is to support the efforts of its member institutions to recruit and retain outstanding faculty, administrators and support staff through the sharing of information and resources.
+Through collaboration, innovation, and mutual investment, HERC seeks to engage in employment outreach efforts to achieve diversity and excellence in faculty, other academic personnel, staff, and senior management applicant pools and to help identify employment opportunities for dual career couples, an increasingly important factor in higher education recruitment and retention.

 CCS Annual Campus Security and Fires Safety Report